-- To increase pleasure as an anti-depressant or sleep aid: Eating sugars and fats releases opioids in our brains.
-So the calming, smoothing effects that you feel when you eat high sugar and high fat foods is real!
-Breaking these habits can be as hard as overcoming an serious addiction.
+- To increase pleasure as an anti-depressant or sleep aid: Eating sugars and fats releases opioids in our brains, so the calm, soothing effects that you feel when you eat high-sugar and high-fat foods are real!
+Breaking these habits can be as hard as overcoming a serious addiction.
 These also increase neurotransmitters such as serotonin and dopamine which makes us feel good.
-Especially if you require that hit to increase melatonin and cross your blood brain barrier to get to sleep at night.
+Especially if you require that hit to increase melatonin and cross your blood-brain barrier to get to sleep at night.

-- Inability to tolerate difficulty: We learn from a young age to avoid things that fell bad.
-Unfortunately, the ways we have found to distract ourselves from those emotions can be dangerous, especially with the rise of lifestyle related illnesses and diseases specifically obesity.
+- Inability to tolerate difficulty: We learn from a young age to avoid things that feel bad.
+Unfortunately, the ways we have found to distract ourselves from those emotions can be dangerous, especially with the rise of lifestyle-related illnesses and diseases specifically obesity.
 Obesity in Australia is one of the biggest public health challenges facing the population with more than 60% of Australian adults being obese and 10% severely obese.

 - Sleep: Aim for at least 8 hours of quality sleep per night for optimal hormonal recovery, memory storage and circadian rhythm alignment.
 Keep your sleep patterns as regular as possible as this will correlate directly to the timing of your meals.

 - Holistic approaches: Incorporate some holistic serotonin and dopamine boosting activities into your week such as:

 - Going for a walk outdoors (less than 7,500 steps per day increases our hunger hormone Ghrelin)

 - Breath!
 (Deep breathing into your belly can help induce a relaxed parasympathetic state)

 - Meditation or headspace apps

 - Yin Yoga (the most therapeutic form of yoga with an array of physical, emotional and mental benefits)